Top tips for travelling from the Pod Volunteer team!Volunteering & Travel Advice / 14 January 2019

 Iona: Push through!
 Even if you are half asleep and dragging yourself to get some food, your future self will thank you.
 I have made the rookie error of giving in to my need for sleep and my body clock took days to recover after that!

 Lucy: For the first few days, try to keep to a routine and wake up at the same time every day, as this will force your sleeping pattern to adjust to the new time zone.

 TOP TIPS FOR NOT BEING RIPPED OFF ABROAD?

-Gemma: Before you arrive in a new destination write down the how much your local money is worth so you can quickly check how much in our new country your new purchase is!
-It’s really useful to take this note of conservation amounts with you during your first week so you check how much the taxi journey is or how much the water is.
+Gemma: Before you arrive in a new destination write down the how much your local money is worth so you can quickly check how much your new purchase converts as!
+It’s really useful to take this note of conversion amounts with you during your first week so you check how much the taxi journey is or how much the water is.

 TOP TIPS FOR IMMERSING IN THE LOCAL CULTURE?

 Bee: Throw yourself in and talk to people!
 You will find that people want to welcome you – especially if you can speak a little bit of the language!
 It’s great to take a couple of family photos with you too – it doesn’t matter where in the world you are, everyone loves to have a nosy at how much you look like your family and it makes a great ice breaker to learn more about theirs too.

 Gemma: Talk to the local staff at your volunteer project and ask them many questions to learn more about their culture.

 Iona: Talking really is key!
 Meeting the people who keep our projects operating is a pretty unique experience and getting to know them and how they ended up in this role is always fascinating; you soon realise that the similarities far outweigh the differences.

 Gemma: Rather than buying new plastic bottles of water, treat your own water using special travel water treatments.